kanboard/plugin-google-auth/README.md

 Requirements
 ------------

+- Kanboard >= 1.0.29
 - Access to the [Google Developer Console](https://console.developers.google.com)
 - OAuth Google API credentials

 Installation
 ------------

-- Decompress the archive in the `plugins` folder

-or

-- Create a folder **plugins/GoogleAuth**
-- Copy all files under this directory
+You have the choice between 3 methods:

+1. Install the plugin from the Kanboard plugin manager in one click
+2. Download the zip file and decompress everything under the directory `plugins/GoogleAuth`
+3. Clone this repository into the folder `plugins/GoogleAuth`

+Note: Plugin folder is case-sensitive.

 Documentation
 -------------